 Mastercard employees Rodrigo Rodrigues and Doug Meyer with their translator in Nepal, where they made recommendations about how to help local groups digitize financial transactions.
 PHOTO: Mastercard

 This pilot programme first began in Nepal, a country Mercy Corps has been working in since 2005.
-Through savings and credit organisations in rural areas, Mercy Corps provides loans and lines of credit at fair and reasonable rates.
+Through savings and credit organizations in rural areas, Mercy Corps provides loans and lines of credit at fair and reasonable rates.
 Most transactions and record keeping, however, are a manual process, which is becoming increasingly cumbersome and needs to be digitalized for the programmes to thrive.